marky-mark/emrclient/README.md

 in `~/.emrclient`

     ./emrclient configure -m <MASTER IP:PORT> -b <S3 BUCKET>

-Once this is set you may list applications by state(RUNNING, KILLED, FAILED)

-    ./emrclient list <STATE>

 ##### List Running Applications

 Once this is set you may list applications by running

     ./emrclient list_running

+Alternatively the master may be temporally overwritten by using `-m <MASTER ADDRESS>`

+##### List Applications by State

+Once this is set you may list applications by state(RUNNING, KILLED, FAILED)

+    ./emrclient list <STATE>

 Alternatively the master may be temporally overwritten by using `-m <MASTER ADDRESS>`